cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 Please see [**Downloading Malcolm**](download.md#DownloadMalcolm) for instructions on how to obtain the Malcolm and Hedgehog Linux installation ISOs.

-As an alternative to the official release ISOs, instructions are provided for building the [Malcolm insaller ISO](malcolm-iso.md#ISOBuild) and [Hedgehog Linux installer ISO](hedgehog-iso-build.md#HedgehogISOBuild) (Malcolm's dedicated [network sensor appliance OS](hedgehog.md)) from scratch.
+As an alternative to the official release ISOs, instructions are provided for building the [Malcolm installer ISO](malcolm-iso.md#ISOBuild) and [Hedgehog Linux installer ISO](hedgehog-iso-build.md#HedgehogISOBuild) (Malcolm's dedicated [network sensor appliance OS](hedgehog.md)) from scratch.

 ## <a name="ISOBurning"></a> "Burning" the Installation ISOs to USB Flash Drive